About Wylie Parks

 Find an Athletic Complex

 The City of Wylie is proud to partner with several local youth sports leagues to make team sports available for the children of Wylie.
-Soccer, softball, and baseball leagues play every spring and summer, and football is available in the fall.
+Football, soccer, softball, and baseball leagues play during the spring, summer, fall, and winter.
 Soccer, football, and softball games are played at Founders Park, and baseball games are played at Community Park.

 Our Parks and Recreation Master Plan was adopted by the City Council in 2010.
 It serves as a guide for appropriate park uses and for the location of parks within the city, and amenities within parks.
 The plan serves as a long-range vision (10-20 year timeframe) for future development, programming, and recreation opportunities.
 Issues typically addressed in parks master plans include planned park elements, natural and cultural resource management, and general design concerns.
 The plan is conceptual in nature and not intended to address detailed issues related to engineered site design or park operations.
 The plan is just one of many steps in the process that leads to the development of public parks.